skydoves/lazybones/README.md

 ### addOnRepeatingJob
 The [addRepeatingJob](https://developer.android.com/reference/kotlin/androidx/lifecycle/package-summary#addrepeatingjob) extension has been added in the new version of the  [Lifecycle-runtime-ktx]((https://developer.android.com/jetpack/androidx/releases/lifecycle)).

 > Launches and runs the given block in a coroutine when this LifecycleOwner's Lifecycle is at least at state.
-The launched coroutine will be cancelled when the lifecycle state falls below state.
+The launched coroutine will be canceled when the lifecycle state falls below the state.

 We can collect a flow on the coroutines lifecycle scope and cancel it automatically if the lifecycle falls below that state, and will restart if it's in that state again.